Apron

-An apron is a garment worn over other clothing to cover the front of the body to protect from liquids.
-They have several purposes, most commonly as a functional accessory that protects clothes and skin from stains and marks.
-However, other types of aprons may be worn as a decoration, for hygienic reasons, as part of a uniform, or as protection from certain dangers such as acid, allergens or excessive heat.
-It can also be used at work stations to hold extra tools and pieces or protect from dust and unwanted materials.
+An apron is a garment covering the front of the body, over clothing, to protect the clothing underneath.
+They have several purposes, most commonly to protect clothes and skin from stains and marks, and also worn as a decoration, for hygienic reasons, as part of a uniform, or as protection from acid, allergens, excessive heat, etc. It can also be used at workstations to hold extra tools and pieces in pockets, and protect from dust and unwanted materials.

 As a top layer that covers the front body, the apron is also worn as a uniform, adornment, ceremonial garb (e.g. Masonic apron) or fashion statement.

 The word comes from Old French napron, meaning a small piece of cloth.
-Over time "a napron" became "an apron" through a linguistic process called rebracketing.
+Over time "a napron" became "an apron", a linguistic evolution called rebracketing.